unital/tempe/docs/source/user_guide/tutorial.rst

 `font_to_py script <https://github.com/peterhinch/micropython-font-to-py>`_,
 or AntiRez's `microfont library <https://github.com/antirez/microfont>`_, as well as a slightly more efficient internal variant.
-Tempe provides bitmap versions of Google's Roboto font at 16 pt, which looks reasonably good on small screens.
+Tempe provides bitmap versions of Canconical's Ubuntu font at 16 pt, which looks reasonably good on small screens.

 These fonts are typically shipped as modules::

     from tempe.font import TempeFont
-    from tempe.fonts import roboto16bold
+    from tempe.fonts import ubuntu16bold
     from tempe.text import CENTER

-    font = TempeFont(roboto16bold)
+    font = TempeFont(ubuntu16bold)

     surface.text(
         "DRAWING",